alexk136/whisper/docs/GITHUB_SECRETS_SETUP.md

 # GitHub Secrets Configuration

 # This file contains examples of GitHub secrets that need to be configured
-# for the CI/CD pipeline to work properly.
+# for the CI/CD pipeline and OpenAI Whisper hybrid architecture to work properly.

 # REQUIRED SECRETS
 # ================